Multi-Granular Node Pruning for Causal Circuit Discovery: Multi-Granular Node Pruning

+In contrast to traditional pruning methods that simply zero out components, our approach identifies circuit elements by evaluating their importance through targeted corruption in line with \citet{conmy2023towards,chan2022causal,bhaskar2024finding}.
+Zero and mean ablation introduce distribution shifts, resulting in pruned circuits that can reflect compensatory behavior rather than the mechanism used under normal operation.
+The pruning process might simply learn a new solution, akin to the Strong Lottery Ticket Hypothesis~\citep{sreenivasan2022finding,ramanujan2020s}, rather than uncovering the true underlying mechanism.
+In contrast, corrupted patching is actively adversarial; by swapping task-critical information (e.g., inverting gender pronouns), it attempts to deceive the model.
+This ensures that the discovered circuit is composed of components that explicitly discern between the correct and incorrect behavior~\citep{chan2022causal,hanna2023does}.

+\textbf{Clean Input Stream.} Feed the model an input designed to elicit a specific, notable behavior.
+For example, for the prompt ‘The war started in 1950 and ended in 19\_\_.’, the model should place higher probability mass on numbers greater than 50 than on numbers less than 50.

-\item \textbf{Corrupted Stream:} Passes a minimally perturbed version of the same input, corrupted using task task-dependent corruption function $C$, through the model.
+\textbf{Corrupted Input Stream.} Passes a minimally perturbed version of the same input to the model, using the task-dependent corruption function $C$, through the model.
 The corruption preserves input length but alters specific tokens to elicit different model predictions with distinct correct answers.
-Crucially, both inputs correspond to the same task type, enabling the identification of shared circuitry by observing how the same components are differentially activated~\cite{vig2020investigating, meng2022locating, wang2022interpretability}.
-For instance, \textit{"The war started in 1901 and ended in 19\_\_."} is a corrupted perturbation of \textit{"The war started in 1950 and ended in 19\_\_."}
+Crucially, both inputs correspond to the same task type, enabling the identification of shared circuitry by observing how the same components are differentially activated~\citep{vig2020investigating, meng2022locating, wang2022interpretability}.
+For instance, \textit{"The war started in 1901 and ended in 19\_\_."} is a corrupted perturbation of \textit{"The war started in 1950 and ended in 19\_\_."}, In the corrupted instance, the model is no longer required to assign a higher probability to the numbers greater than 50.

-\item \textbf{Clean Stream:} This stream represents an interpolation between the clean and corrupted activations as defined in Equation~\ref{eq:forward_pass}.
-At each model component, the clean stream is propagated through the component and linearly combined with the corresponding corrupted stream activations, weighted by the learned mask \( m \).
-The clean stream passes through the model while being progressively mixed with the corrupted stream according to the mask values.